shreyasrastogi/AzureUserEntraIDApp/README.md

     - `CreateUserTests.cs`: Unit tests for the `CreateUser.razor` component.
     - `EditUserTests.cs`: Unit tests for the `EditUser.razor` component.
     - `HomeTests.cs`: Unit tests for the `Home.razor` component.

-    # API Project Documentation

-## Overview
-The API project is an Azure Functions project targeting .NET 8.
+- **API Project**: The API project is an Azure Functions project targeting .NET 8.
 It includes various functions for handling user-related operations and feedback processing.
 The project leverages Microsoft Graph API for user management and integrates with Azure for authentication and authorization.

-## Project Structure

 ### Functions
 - **CreateUserFunction.cs**: Handles the creation of new users.
 - **UpdateUserFunction.cs**: Handles the updating of existing user information.